This whole wheat pizza dough is soft, chewy and crispy all at the same time. Super easy to whip up and can be made in less than an hour!

-Easy Whole Wheat Pizza Dough
+100% Whole Wheat Pizza Dough

-I usually like to roll my dough out a bit more to make a thinner crust.
-Then I’ll add some marinara or even a little bit of olive oil and garlic, then pile on the fresh vegetables.
+I like to roll out my whole wheat pizza dough recipe to make a thin crust pizza.
+Then I’ll add some marinara or olive oil and garlic, then pile on the fresh vegetables.
+It’s almost as simple and quick as my no yeast pizza dough and ready within an hour!

 Ingredients

-- Table salt or fine sea salt
+- Table salt or fine sea salt: Adds flavor to the dough.

-How to Make Whole Wheat Pizza
+How to Make Whole Wheat Pizza Dough

 - Prepare dough.
 Add yeast mixture, 2 Tablespoons oil, honey and salt to large bowl.
 Add 2 cups flour and knead with dough hook or by hands until combined.
 Then add 1/4 cup more flour at a time and knead until dough is smooth, soft and just a bit sticky.
 Then knead about 3-5 more minutes.